 - Travel Skirts/Dresses: You’ll probably want to skip mini skirts when travelling to Singapore.
 A brilliant choice for travellers is the Royal Robbins Discovery Travel Skirt.
 It’s not only modest, comfortable, and lightweight, but includes a zippered security pocket specifically designed for travellers.

-- Swimsuit: Whether on the beaches of Sentosa Island or in your hotel’s spa & pool area, it’s a good idea to pack a modest swimsuit like the prAna Moorea.
+- Swimsuit: Whether on some of the top beaches in Singapore at Sentosa Island or in your hotel’s spa & pool area, it’s a good idea to pack a modest swimsuit like the prAna Moorea.
 It’s less likely to attract attention than a bikini.

 - Hanging Toiletry Bag: Keep all of your toiletries organized and at your fingertips with a convenient hanging toiletry bag.